richardsibanda/DiskConverter/README.md

 ○	.qcow2 (QEMU)
 ○	And more, as supported by qemu-img!
 ●	Easy Selection: Point and click to select your source disk and choose your desired output format and location.
+ Option to check Output file on completion
+ Option to check output file info
 ●	Error Handling: Provides feedback on the conversion process.
 ●	Lightweight & Portable: Designed to be easy to download and run.